-- be performed in a timely manner by the Bookkeeper - have corrective action performed in a timely manner and be reviewed and authorised by the Finance Manager - have supporting documentation for all reconciling item - be filed in the account's office.
+- be performed promptly by the Bookkeeper - have corrective action performed promptly and be reviewed and authorised by the Finance Manager - have supporting documentation for all reconciling item - be filed in the account's office.

 Internal Financial Reporting

 A monthly financial report will be provided to Joelle on the 6th business day following the month-end.